-Arizona came out flat and had to come back late in a 64-61 win over California.
-Here's a closer look at what happened:
+Arizona improved to 23-3 with a 62-57 win over California.
+Here’s a closer look at what happened.

 Player of the Game:

 Kobi Simmons - The freshman played well in his second game since being removed from the starting lineup.
 Simmons hit both of his long balls en route to a team-high 13 points.
 Simmons also dished out three assists in the win.
 The guard has continued to play well offensively on the court and his play was a major factor in the win.

 * Arizona's offense was relatively quiet in the first half, but the Wildcats picked it up just before heading to the locker room.
 Kadeem Allen hit a three pointer with just over 90 seconds remaining on the clock.
 Almost immediately afterwards, Allen stole a pass and found Simmons on the break for a dunk that ignited McKale Center.
 Parker Jackson-Cartwright capped a 7-0 run on the last basket of the half with a floater of the glass.